Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Related Work

-With the emergence of COVID-19, it became apparent that the continued lock-down situation would have an extended effect on the Internet.
-As such, several researchers studied this effect, including the increased utilization of cloud based services.
-Feldmann et al.\@~\cite{feldmann2020lockdown} studied the impact of COVID-19 through the lens of a major Internet Exchange Point from a European perspective, while Liu et al.~\cite{Liu2021pam} performed a similar study on changes in network traffic patterns in the \us.
-Boettger et al.\@~\cite{boettger2020internet} provide a similar perspective from the vantage point of the Facebook social network.
-Along the same lines, Lutu et al.\@~\cite{lutu2020characterization} investigate the impact of COVID-19 on mobile network traffic.
+\mypar{COVID-19 and the Internet.} With COVID-19, it became apparent that the continued lock-down situation would have an extended effect on the Internet.
+As such, several researchers studied this effect, including the increased utilization of cloud-based services.
+Feldmann et al.\@~\cite{feldmann2020lockdown} studied the impact of the COVID-19 pandemic through the lens of a major Internet Exchange Point from a European perspective, while Liu et al.~\cite{Liu2021pam} performed a similar study on changes in network traffic patterns in the \us.
+Boettger et al.\@~\cite{boettger2020internet} provided a similar perspective from the vantage point of the Facebook social network.
+Along the same lines, Lutu et al.\@~\cite{lutu2020characterization} investigated the impact of COVID-19 on mobile network traffic.